Lawyers For People Injured When Cargo Falls From Trucks

 Securing Large Loads: A Duty For All Shippers & Truck Drivers

 There are specific regulations set by the Federal Motor Carrier Safety Administration and other trucking industry regulators on the proper loading of cargo.
-It is necessary for both the company that loads the truck and the truck driver to ensure that all cargo is properly loaded and secured before it hits the road.
+It is necessary for both the company that loads the truck and the truck driver to ensure that all cargo is correctly loaded and secured before it hits the road.
 Some requirements include:

 - A minimum amount of tie downs, depending on size and weight